mtirado/jettison/README.md

-two arguments must be included. first is the program path which must be an absolute path,  second is the pod configuration file. the config file name is used as the chroot directory at /opt/pods/user/cfg.pod all files here are root owned, except for /podhome and /tmp
+two arguments must be included. first is the program path which must be an absolute path,  second is the pod configuration file. the config file name is used as the chroot directory at /opt/pods/user/cfg.pod all files here are root owned, except for /podhome

 usage: